conery/dexter/docs/deb.md

 The first line describes the transaction itself.
 Below that are three postings, showing the account name and amount.
-In a ledger file the sign of the amount indicates whether the posting is a debit (positive amount) or credit (negative) amount.
+In a Journal file the sign of the amount indicates whether the posting is a debit (positive amount) or credit (negative) amount.
-In the case $200 is coming from the "visa" account, with $150 going to "groceries" and $50 going to "home".
+In the case $200 is coming from the `visa` account, with $150 going to `groceries` and $50 going to `home`.

 ## Transactions Should Be Balanced

-The heart of double entry bookkeeping is the reuirement that each transaction should be balanced:  the sum of the debits must match the sum of the credits.
+The heart of double-entry bookkeeping is the reuirement that each transaction should be balanced:  the sum of the debits must match the sum of the credits.

 > _TBD: examples of errors, how DEB helps find them_